Aaivazi000/fintech-master/Weekly Reports/Eddie/report-eddie-09-04-18.md

-Specific
-The “specific” section should be absolutely clear and specific.

-Measurable
-The “measurable” absolutely must be something that can be shown in the repo as notebooks written, pages of documentation, python library code you commit, unit tests you write, or documentation you write.
-You can tell if this would be not be acceptable if it is the kind of thing somebody that could hide a lack of work.
-For example, if your measurement was merely a short summery of what you did, that would not be enough.
-Your measurement must be many lines of codes, complete orginal notebook with experimental results, many pages of documentaion (not copied from elsewere) and similar things.
-You will also write a summary of it, but that is, by itself, not evidence of having done work.
-Even if you honestly did work hard you must produce evidence because I simply cannot take your word.

-Actionable
-In the actionable/attainable part, you should justify why you can do it.
-If you need a data set you should state where you will get it.
-If you are going to use an algorithm you must specify which library and which algorithm.
-You should have a plan if something fails.
-You must explain enough so that it is clear to you and me that the risk of failure is relatively low.

-Relavant
-The Relevant part must tie your project back to the proposal and your proposal goals.
-This is critical, I will be evaluating if you have created tasks that move you closer to finishing your project at a reasonable pace or having created busy work that is just buying some time.

-Timebound
-The time will usually be just due next week.

 SMART Goal #1
   This week I will be researching more about the structure of GAN and how the parameter works.
 I will be playing with our current S&P 500 market data and experiment with the GAN (may or may